whosonfirst/whosonfirst-www/www/blog/2022/11/14/browser/index.md

 	-enable-all -nextzen-api-key {NEXTZEN_APIKEY}
 ```

-I'll see the same thing but all those pointers to other places referenced by the Harvey Milk Terminal have names:
+I'll see the same thing but all those pointers to other places referenced by the Harvey Milk Terminal will have names:

 ![](images/wof-browser-with-names.png)

-There are a number of [different "readers" for consuming Who's On First data from a variety of sources](https://github.com/whosonfirst/?q=go-reader) and we'll write more about in the detail future blog posts.
+There are a number of [different "readers" for consuming Who's On First data from a variety of sources](https://github.com/whosonfirst/?q=go-reader) and we'll write more about them, in detail, in future blog posts.

 Under the hood the Who's On First Browser uses a library called [go-http-server](https://github.com/aaronland/go-http-server) to abstract away the details of how it is configured to serve requuests.
 Specific server implementations are defined using URIs.
 For example to start the server as a standalone web server you would specify the following command-line flag: